-- we visit several monuments or remains dating back to the same period or related to the same age (for instance I studied the churches of S. Maria Antiqua and S.Maria in Via Lata, together with some other underground sites of the city centre such as Vicus Caprarius and Domitian stadium…).
+- we visit several monuments or remains dating back to the same period or related to the same age (for instance I studied the churches of S. Maria Antiqua and S.Maria in Via Lata, together with some other underground sites of the city centre such as the Vicus Caprarius).
 If possible, we are escorted by some experts, for instance I had the chance to visit Crypta Balbi with an archaeologist who dug there, or I went to the Ardeatine Caves with a colleague who is also the granddaughter of one of the victims of the massacre happening there during Nazi’s occupation, in order to prepare the tour about WW2.

 - of course we study the catalogue the site/museum (if available) in details at this stage, when every information in there makes more sense.

 - this is when we visit the site again, with new eyes!

 - at this stage (and not earlier) we are ready to revise our notes, organise all the infos, create an itinerary outdoors and inside the museum that follows our “thread”, and finally we select useful images to be loaded on our tablets and be at hand during the tour.

 - Eventually we visit the site again, checking the itinerary, testing times and exact locations (where can we stop for short and long explanations, where is the sun/shade, where can we provide a break to our guests…)

 Every year new tours are ready to see Rome from a different angle, and in the last three years also suburban areas outside the city walls and surrounding towns in Lazio region become part of my investigations.